 Volunteering for the World Cup

-There was a great deal of information regarding becoming a volunteer for the 2010 World Cup in South Africa.
-The same will be true for Brazil.
+There was a great deal of information regarding becoming a volunteer for the 2018 World Cup in Russia.
+The same will be true for Qatar.

 Volunteers are needed in nearly every event planning and execution arena in order for the World Cup to be successful.
 Most of the volunteers will be assisting the tournament in each of the different host cities in transportation, accreditation, hospitality, information services and administration.
 All volunteers must have their applications in by a specified date (TBD) and will be informed of their official position in advance of the event.
 In order to be considered as a volunteer you must be older than 18 years old by a certain date (TBD).
 No independent applications are accepted because each volunteer needs to apply directly through the FIFA World Cup Volunteer’s webpage.